liuzjmike/simple_logo/README.md

-## Names of all people who worked on the project
+# CompSci 308 SLogo Project
-### Wei-Ting Yeh, Mike Liu, Bihan Zhuang, Sarah Zhou
+Wei-Ting Yeh, Mike Liu, Bihan Zhuang, Sarah Zhou

-## Date you started, date you finished, and an estimate of the number of hours worked on the project
-### Date started: 2/21
+Date started: 2/21

-### Date finished: 3/10
+Date finished: 3/10

-### Hours in total: 150
+Hours in total: 150

 ## Each person's role in developing the project

-### Mike Liu: Back end and refactored code on front end
+#### Mike Liu:
+1)

-### Bihan Zhuang:
+#### Bihan Zhuang:
-Together designed the class hierarchy.
+1) Together designed the class hierarchy.

-Designed, implemented, and refactored the Command hierarchy and resource files.
+2) Designed, implemented, and refactored the Command hierarchy and resource files.

-Wrote Interpreter, RegexParser, error handling, some Info fiiles, and CommandSaver.
+3) Wrote Interpreter, RegexParser, error handling, some Info files, and CommandSaver.

-PaletteView, ShapeView, ViewSupplier.
+4) PaletteView, ShapeView, ViewSupplier.

-### Wei-Ting Yeh:
+#### Wei-Ting Yeh:
-Wrote TurtleView, PoolView, and PenView
+1) Wrote TurtleView, PoolView, and PenView

-Worked on some parts of GUI
+2) Worked on some parts of GUI

-### Sarah Zhou: Front end and controller
+#### Sarah Zhou: Front end and controller

-## Any books, papers, online, or human resources that you used in developing the project
+## Resources used
-### Oracle, StackOverflow
+Oracle, StackOverflow

-## Files used to start the project (the class(es) containing main)
+## Files used to start the project
-### Main.java
+Main.java

-## files used to test the project
+## Files used to test the project
-###
+All the provided .logo files.

-## Any data or resource files required by the project (including format of non-standard files)
+## Data or resource files required by the project
-### Classpath.properties, Syntax.properties, all the language resource files, and default.css
+Classpath.properties, Syntax.properties, all the language resource files, and default.css

-## Any information about using the program (i.e., command-line/applet arguments, key inputs, interesting example data files, or easter eggs)
+## Information about using the program
 * To graphically move the turtle in the pool, there are two ways.
 One thing the user has to do first in either way is to click on the turtle to set it active.
 The active turtle will be larger.
 One way after that is to use “w, a, s, d” keys to move forward, turn left, backwards, and turn right.
 The other way is to simply drag the turtle around with your mouse.
 To view the current properties of the turtle, press “I” to get a popup window.
 Once the user releases “I”, the window disappears.
 * Use the “set” command to save user-defined variables and they will show up in the “Variable” tab.
 * All user-defined commands will show up in the “Command” tab.
 Click on them to run them again.